Best Black Friday Fitness Equipment Deals See Deals

 There are dozens upon dozens of pull-up assist bands to choose from.
 Here are a few others we tried or researched that didn’t quite make our best resistance bands list:

 AmazonBasics Resistance and Pull-up Bands: These bands are a super budget option for those who want to spend very little cash.
-With such an inexpensive product, there are bound to be tradeoffs, and the durability of the AmazonBasics bands are questionable based on customer reviews.
+With such an inexpensive product, there are bound to be tradeoffs, and the durability of the AmazonBasics bands is questionable based on customer reviews.

 REP Pull-Up Bands: At an average price point, the REP Pull-Up Bands are a pretty decent option.
 However, they are made of latex, which is worth noting if you are allergic.